 - Prototype becomes the application – No need to discard any part of the prototype.
 When ready to turn the prototype into a real application, simply snap the custom-made parts into the framework.
 Prototyping means you keep the basic structure of the application – its business objects, commands, menus and images.

-- Rapid modernization – Use the optional RAMP tools within the framework to quickly enable System i applications for Windows and Web.
+- Rapid modernization – Use the optional RAMP tools within the framework to quickly enable IBM i applications for Windows and Web.
 Absolutely no changes to the 5250 applications are required.
 RAMP offers advanced navigation, search and organization capabilities that go well beyond other modernization tools.

 - Load-on-demand architecture – The framework dynamically loads application components as they are used.
 This prevents having to load your entire application during start up.

 - Standards for development and user interfaces – The modular structure of the snap-in filters and command handlers encourages standardized development practices.
 The user interface is to a large extent controlled by the framework thereby enforcing consistency.